abongsjoel/react-redux-ts/README.md

 Then I install and configure fake-server with dummy data and use concurrently to run both "create-react-app server" and the "fake-server" together for development, and use curl cli to query the fake-server.

-Next i install Redux and create the reducer.
+Next i install "redux" and "react-redux", and create the reducer.
 Then I initialize the store and create the root state type and wrap the App's component tree into the react-redux's Provider component.

 <!--